isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-view-status.md

+---
+title: View the Status of Your On Demand Deal Requests and Subscriptions
+description: View the Status of Your On Demand Deal Requests and Subscriptions
+---
-# View the Status of Your On Demand Deal Requests and Subscriptions {#on-demand-inventory-view-status}
+# View the Status of Your On Demand Deal Requests and Subscriptions

 After you request an individual deal or subscribe to all of a publisher's deals, see if the publisher has approved or rejected each deal for each advertiser in your account.